zbcshidashuaige/GBE-TransNet/README.md

 # GBE-TransNet

+## Welcome to watch my another network SSU-Net.
+This network is continue to being optimized.
+## 要不看看SSUNet，效果更好也更快

 This paper is being submitted for Remote Sensing named "GBE-TransNet: A Muti-branch Network with Gated Boundary Enhancing Learning and Transformer for Semantic Segmentation of Remote Sensing Images".
 Any questions could be answered if we can.
 The E-mail is 1091007069@qq.com.

 For the network, it has two branch (regular branch and boundary branch).
 In regular branch, FCN and Transformer are combined.
 In boundary branch, the lost boundary information should be recovered.